Skip to Main Content

 The Basics

-• Let your network (friends, family, colleagues) know your are searching: If you became unemployed recently or are looking to switch organizations/careers, let your network know.
+• Notify your network: If you became unemployed recently or are looking to switch organizations/careers, let your family, friends, and peers know.
 If you are currently employed, be careful who you share your decision with to avoid potential conflict at your current workplace.

-• Update your LinkedIn profile and resume: If you completed any recent projects or taken on any new responsibilities, add these to both your LinkedIn profile and résumé.
+• Update your LinkedIn profile and resume: If you completed recent projects or took on new responsibilities, add these to your LinkedIn profile and résumé.
 If you don't have LinkedIn account, consider making one.

-• Join a professional organization: Many fields and professions have organizations that provide resources to their members including job postings, continuing education, and networking opportunities.
-For example, see this Massachusetts library organization website.
+• Join a professional organization: Many fields and professions have organizations that provide resources to their members, including job posts, continuing education, and networking opportunities.
+For example, see MassBioEd, which is accessible through the City of Boston's Office of Workforce Development.

 Upcoming and Recent Graduates: